English Language Proficiency (ELP)

 Applying for a visa

-To apply for an F-1 student visa, include the following with your online application materials:
+To apply for an F-1 student visa, you will be required to upload a copy of your passport and complete the I-20 request form along with your online application materials.

-As soon as you receive your I-20, take it along with a copy of your admissions acceptance letter to your U.S. embassy or consulate to apply for an F-1 visa.
+As soon as you download and print your I-20, take it along with a copy of your admissions acceptance letter to your U.S. embassy or consulate to apply for an F-1 visa.

 This is a lengthy process, so begin your application as soon as possible.
 Some countries require more time to schedule appointments and process visa paperwork.
 We cannot be responsible for delays in receiving visa documents or difficulties scheduling appointments with your U.S. embassy or consulate.